 Postponement of Hearing

 The student may request postponement of a hearing at least one business day prior to the hearing date and this request must be in writing to the Student Conduct Office.
-The Assistant Vice President, Student Life, or designee, may grant a postponement when the circumstances presented demonstrate that a postponement is necessary to ensure fairness to the process or on any other reasonable grounds.
-The Assistant Vice President, Student Life, or designee, may also postpone the Hearing on the College’s behalf for administrative reasons.
+The Associate Vice President, Student Life, or designee, may grant a postponement when the circumstances presented demonstrate that a postponement is necessary to ensure fairness to the process or on any other reasonable grounds.
+The Associate Vice President, Student Life, or designee, may also postpone the Hearing on the College’s behalf for administrative reasons.
 Should a postponement be approved, the College will notify the student and hearing board/officer at least one business day prior to the scheduled Student Conduct Board Hearing.

 Structure of the Student Conduct Board.
 The Student Conduct Board shall consist of the following people who have completed training conducted by the College.
 At least 50% of students along with full-time faculty or administrators at FSW will serve on the student conduct board.
 The chairperson of a Student Conduct Board Hearing shall be one of the members who has been trained to serve in the role of chairperson. the Hearing is not a legal proceeding.
 Formal courtroom rules of process, procedure, and/or evidence do not apply.